Rev. Timothy Warner- Senior Pastor

 Youth Handbell Director- Carole Mattis

 Carole Mattis is originally from Calvert County, MD.
 She moved to the Gaithersburg area in the early 70's.
 She and her family became active members at MCP in 1980.
 She began ringing bells in 1983 and moved on to organizing and directing a senior high bell group in 1999, followed by a middle high bell group in 2010.
-She became the director of the adult bells in 2008.
+She was also the director of the adult bells from 2008 through 2018.
 Carole enjoys spending time with her 5 grandchildren, teaching piano, and, of course, hand bells.

 Mill Creek Parish United Methodist